huaminghuangtw/Evergreen-Notes/Permanent-Notes/learning-is-the-single-best-investment-that-you-can-make-for-your-time.md

 			> _“When one teaches, two learn.” — Robert Half_

 		* _“Those who know, do.
 Those that understand, teach.” — Aristotle_
-			* You don't fully understand a thing until you try to explain/speak for it
+			* You don’t fully understand a thing until you try to explain/speak for it
 			* [Explain It To Me Like I'm 5 (ELI5)](https://www.reddit.com/r/explainlikeimfive/)
 		* The Protégé [^3] Effect [@chaseTeachableAgentsProtege2009]
 			* The people who had to teach others about a subject would learn the material better themselves.